openfisca/openfisca-survey-manager/README.md

 ### Installation

+If you're developping your own script or looking to run `OpenFisca-Survey-Manager` without editing it, you don't need to get its source code.
+It just needs to be known by your environment.
-First, install the package with `pip`:
+To do so, first, install the package with `pip`:

 ```bash
 pip install --upgrade pip
 pip install openfisca-survey-manager
 ```

+This should not display any error and end with:

+`Successfully installed [... openfisca-survey-manager-xx.xx.xx ...]`

+> If you want to improve this module, please see the `Development` section below.

 ### Getting the config files directory path

-To be able to use OpenFisca-Survey-Manager, you have to create two configuration files.
+To be able to use OpenFisca-Survey-Manager, you have to create two configuration files:
+* `raw_data.ini`,
+* and `config.ini`.

 To know where to copy them to, use the folling command: